Multi-Step First: A Lightweight Deep Reinforcement Learning Strategy for Robust Continuous Control with Partial Observability: Analysing and Improving Robustness to Partial Observability

+Based on the theoretical foundations established above, we formulate testable hypotheses to validate the information recovery mechanism empirically.

-\begin{hypothesis} If partial observability caused the unexpected results in Section \ref{subsec:Unexpected_Results_on_LAS_and_Problem_Analysis}, then similar results should be reproducible on MDP vs. POMDP versions of benchmark tasks. \end{hypothesis} \begin{hypothesis} The $\lambda$-return (Eq. \ref{eq:ppo_lambda_return}) based on $n$-step bootstrapping employed in PPO leads to robustness to POMDP, therefore (1) $n$-step versiosn of TD3 and SAC with $n>1$ should also improve robustness to POMDP compared to their vanilla versions, and (2) replacing $\lambda$-return with 1-step bootstrapping should cause PPO's performance to decrease when moving from MDP to POMDP. \end{hypothesis}
+\begin{hypothesis} The \lamreturn{} (\eqnref{eq:ppo_lambda_return}) and Monte-Carlo return (\eqnref{eq:ppo_monte_carlo_return}) based on multi-step bootstrapping\footnote{\lamreturn{} is a weighted mixture of various $n$-step bootstrappings, and Monte-Carlo return is a T-step bootstrapping} employed in PPO leads to robustness to POMDP settings, therefore (1) multi-step/$n$-step versions of TD3 and SAC with $n>1$ should also improve robustness to POMDPs when compared to their vanilla versions, and (2) replacing the \lamreturn{} and Monte-Carlo return with 1-step bootstrapping should cause PPO's performance to decrease when moving from a MDP to a POMDP. \end{hypothesis}